awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-storage-non-storage.md

 Facial information stored in collections by `IndexFaces` is accessible to Amazon Rekognition Video operations\.
 For example, you can search a video for persons whose faces match those in an existing collection by calling [StartFaceSearch](API_StartFaceSearch.md)\.

-For information about creating and managing collections, see [Searching Faces in a Collection](collections.md)\.
+For information about creating and managing collections, see [Searching faces in a collection](collections.md)\.

 **Note**
 The service does not persist actual image bytes\.
 Instead, the underlying detection algorithm first detects the faces in the input image, extracts facial features into a feature vector for each face, and then stores it in the database\.
 Amazon Rekognition uses these feature vectors when performing face matches\.